ay-emma/BallDash/README.md

-# goals_dash renamed to Scoreline
+# BallDash renamed to Scoreline

-### Scoreline is an app built with flutter to work on android and the web as a PWA.
+### BallDash is an app built with flutter to work on android and the web as a PWA.
 The app aims to get Heighlights of football matchs

 ## - [Click here to view a Progress web app ](https://scoreline-61b57.web.app)